readthedocs/ethicalads.io/content/posts/2021-do-the-ads-on-your-site-respect-privacy.md

 [surveillance advertising]({filename}../pages/learning-hub/surveillance-advertising.md).

 As a publisher, you take pride in the work you put on the internet.
 However, with traditional approaches to advertising, your users could be sharing more with ad networks than you think.
-Are the ads you're running on your site spying on you?
+Are the ads you're running on your site spying on you and your users?

-In this post, we'll show you exactly what to watch out for and how to choose alternatives to invasive surveillance for your site.
+* **External resources:** Does your ad network allow advertisers to run their own scripts or load resources on your site?
+* **Surveillance tech:** Does your ad network use things like cookies, fingerprinting, or other tracking technologies?
+* **Personalized targeting:** Does your ad network allow targeting that is so specific as to be nearly personal?
+* **Cookie warnings:** Does your ad network recommend you have a cookie warning to comply with privacy regulation?
+* **Data broker:** Does your ad network make money exclusively from ads?
+Or are they also selling user data?

+Do you know the answers to the questions above for the ads running on your site.
+Ask your ad network and see what they say.

 ## Advertiser provided cookies, code, or resources